The 5 Big Questions In Life

 Among the few; Miriam Pia stands out with her book: The 5 Big Questions In Life.
 This is your opportunity to learn Philosophy which she has defined as ‘the love of wisdom.’
 Simplified, but still with a professional touch.

-In this exciting philosophy, Miriam also brings in the old timers; Socrates and his student Plato.
-The highlight is; Plato was rich and Socrates was poor.
-That is the point Miriam is highlighting as being evidence that Philosophy is free to practice and is useful to people who have money as wellas those who don’t.
+That is the point Miriam is highlighting as being evidence that Philosophy is free to practice and is useful to people who have money as well as those who don’t.

-People need to be safe: traditional forms of family; represented by marriage, is one of the best ways for people to be safeto have sex.
-Like it or not, this is a truth.
-All in The Big5 Questions in Life.
+People need to be safe: traditional forms of a family; represented by marriage, are one of the best ways for people to be safe to have sex.
+Like it or not, this is the truth.
+All in The Big 5 Questions in Life.